wlerin/feralfilehosting/Feral Wiki/Software/Squid Proxy - Anonymous Forward Proxy Setup/readme.md

 Squid - A forward proxy
 ---

-Use this article to download and configure Squid as an anonymous with basic_auth authentication
+Use this article to download and configure Squid as an anonymous web proxy with `basic_auth` authentication

 **1:**  Create an auth file that we will use to authenticate the proxy users.